Taubenschlag/work-rt/readme.md

 `R`  `x y`<br>
 `R 300 300`<br>
 ***x*** and ***y*** are _positive ints_, the size of the picture in pixels.<br>
-This instruction is mandatory and can be present only once in the file.
+This instruction is can be present only once in the file.

 #### Ambient light
 `A` `brightness color`<br>